 Blue Oak Trail is a 6.6 mile lightly trafficked out and back trail located near Friant, CA that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.

 lots to see. good view of the lake. adequate amounts of shade. not good for small kids

 Best in the winter when the Bald Eagles are here and the snakes aren't.
 Dogs are not allowed on state park trails although I've seen a few.

 Great for winter months due to the low elevation.
 In the spring and summer I prefer higher elevations due to rattle snakes.
 Great for dogs!